• Skip to primary navigation

 • For the TM5: leave it upright, it drains upright.
 But do try to place it somewhere where the drying process will speed up, some people recommend the airing cupboard if you have one.

-Once a week clean my feet
+Once a week clean the feet

 Now, for the feet.
 It's important to clean them regularly.
 Give your thermie an MOT (a good check) every once in a while, once a week is perfect.